Click Here for the sign up roster.

 "structures" without a zoning permit.

-These "structures" in question are tepees, sweat lodges and a prayer circle with a stone alter.
+These "structures" in question are tepees, sweat lodge, a yurt and a porta-potty, etc. The tribe had also erected a few years earlier

 The land sits in the middle of the "Polo Club," and exclusive development of